 If you’re lazy like me, you’ll want these simple easy to use how to budget steps.

 Just do a little work ahead of time and you’ll be set up until the next time your money situation changes.

 I was living paycheck to paycheck.
 Receiving money every two weeks and putting it all on my credit card.
 I was surviving instead of thriving.

 If this sounds like you, don’t worry!
-This easy step-by-step how to budget will get you in control of your money!
+This easy step-by-step of how to budget will get you in control of your money!

 With a simple budget in place, you’ll keep up with your debt while saving, have spending money and pay for your expense with ease.